Outrage as Parkland father violently arrested on Capitol Hill after hearing protest

 Mr Oliver and his wife Patricia Oliver were attending a hearing of the House Judiciary Committee titled “ATF’s Assault on the Second Amendment: When is Enough Enough?” when they both shouted at Rep Pat Fallon, the committee chair.

 Mr Fallon ordered both Mr and Ms Oliver removed from the hearing room.
 Shortly thereafter, Mr Oliver was pinned to the ground by Capitol police in a hallway and arrested.
+Mr Oliver’s son, Joaquin, was one of 17 people killed during the mass shooting at Marjory Stoneman Douglas High School in 2018.

 Rep Maxwell Frost of Florida, a Democrat who is a survivor of gun violence himself, blamed Mr Fallon for escalating the situation.